 1. You are physically unable to vote in a polling place because of illness or physical or mental disability.

 2. You are confined to a nursing home, convalescent home or hospital within the State of Rhode Island.

 3. You are a Military or Overseas voter away due to employment or service connected with military operations or because you are a spouse or legal dependent who lives with that person or you are a U.S. citizen who will be outside the United States.

 In addition, there is a new, fourth category.
 Thanks to a recent change in state law, you can request a mail ballot if you think you may not be able to vote at your assigned polling place on the day of election.
 Many people refer to this as a “no-excuse“ mail ballot.

-If you are permanently disabled, you may arrange to have mail ballot applications (not the actual ballots) mailed to you automatically for five years.
+If you are permanently disabled, you may arrange to have mail ballot applications (not the actual ballots) mailed to you automatically.

 Request a replacement mail ballot by contacting us at 401-222-2340 or email@example.com